How to file a patent in Brazil?

 What is a patent in Brazil?

-To be patentable, an invention must meet the requirements of novelty, inventiveness and industrial applicability.
+To qualify for a patent, an invention must meet the requirements of novelty, inventiveness, and industrial applicability.

 patent filing